TrebuhD/office-picker/README.md

 # Office location finder

-The user is presented with cards representing suggested locations.
+The user is presented with cards representing suggested office locations.
+When a card is clicked, a modal opens revealing more data about the location.

 ## About the app